LeeRippon/LeeRippon.github.io/_pages/about.md

 ===

-This website is still under construction but please visit again soon as I hope to add enriching content such as my CV, a list of publications, research updates, blog posts, my teaching portfolio and my academic portfolio.
+This website is still under construction but please feel free to browse the tabs for publications and talks.
+The remaining tabs (e.g., teching, portfolio, etc.), are templates for now but please visit again soon as I hope to add enriching content such as my CV, research updates, blog posts, my teaching portfolio and my academic portfolio.
+If you have any questions or would like to reach out please feel free to contact me through the links to my social media accounts provided on the left.